-Make some healthier homemade Easter candy that is peanut free, gluten and dairy free: Chocolate SunButter Eggs, they are soy free and vegan too!
+Make some homemade allergy friendly Easter candy that is peanut free, gluten free, and dairy free with this delicious Chocolate SunButter Egg recipe!
+They are soy free and vegan too

-You can use any granulated sweetener, such as coconut sugar, raw cane sugar, or Truvia.
+I used regular powdered sugar in this recipe, but if you want to make your own homemade powdered sugar, you can use any granulated sweetener (like coconut sugar, raw cane sugar, or Truvia).
 Place sweetener of choice in a small blender or food processor.
 Using a flat grinding blade, process the sugar until it is a fine powder.
-Voila!
-Homemade powdered sugar.
+Voila: homemade powdered sugar!

 - 1/2 cup sunflower seed butter or other nut/seed butter of choice